-To carry out these goals we have devised the following plans:
+With this in mind we have devised the following ‘cunning’ plans:

 a) Distribution of free books on public transport;

 b) Promotion and development of community spaces/interventions in urban settings to connect people, through words, in books and stories;

 c) Design of innovative platforms and creation of interactive installations, using technology, to support, publish and disseminate works by New Zealand authors of all ages and stages in their writing careers.

-The focus on storytelling, public spaces and public transport is not accidental or capricious.
-Our passion for reading, added to a background in social sciences and sustainable development, helped shape a vision, not only for our project but also for the cities we want to live in: where engaged citizens interact in open, lively spaces.
+The focus on storytelling, public spaces and public transport is neither accidental nor capricious.
+A passion for reading, combined with a background in social sciences and sustainable development, helped shape a vision, not only for this project but also for the future city we want to live in: a place of engaged citizens interacting, with open, lively spaces.